News Article

 When looking at all the different mortgage deals out there, you can see how important it is to know the LTV for the particular property you are interested in.
 The calculation isn’t complicated.
 Start by subtracting your deposit from the house price, leaving you with the amount of mortgage you require.
 Divide the mortgage by the value of the house and multiply that figure by 100 to arrive at the LTV.
 Looking again at the example of a £50,000 deposit on a £250,000 property, this would result in an LTV of 80%.
 A larger deposit of £62,500 would give you an LTV of 75%.

 So, how much deposit do you need to buy a house?
 Although it’s clear that more is better, it might not be as much as you think.
-If you are looking for property in South Woodford, Wanstead E11 or Winchmore Hill N21, contact estate agents DABORACONWAY for further help and advice.
+If you are looking for property in South Woodford, Wanstead E11 or Winchmore Hill N21, contact Estate Agents DABORACONWAY for further help and advice, or browse our range of London property for sale.

 Credit image source